chippytech/GenerateSpeech/README.md

 # Installation

-- Download the code (Spotyspeech.zip).
+- Download the code (GenerateSpeech.zip).
 - Extract it to your file manager (locally or remote).
 - You may have to move the files according to your needs.
 - Boom.
 It's live and beautiful (Isn't it cool?).

 # Copyright

 This template is licensed under GNU General Public License v3.0.
-Built & maintained by [GenerateTerminal](https://github.com/GenerateTerminal) & it's contributers!
+Built & maintained by [GenerateApps Community](https://github.com/GenerateApps) & it's contributers!